b3/hacks-repec/doc/synthese-repec.md

  - Premièrement, on dispose de tous les auteurs mais aussi et surtout des papiers, articles, livres etc... auquels ils ont contribué.
 En littérature grise on retrouve le template author-paper ; en article publiés on retrouve author-article ; en livres, author-book ; en chapitres, author-chapter, etc...
  - Deuxièmement, on dispose de l'identifiant unique de l'auteur, c'est-à-dire la série de trois lettres et de plusieurs chiffres qui identifient l'auteur sur le serveur ; exemple : "pga1000.rdf".
 Avec cette méthode, on peut éviter le problème des homonymes.

+**Template-Type:** ReDIF-Person 1.0

+The template must start with this field.

+**Handle:** The handle of the person template.
+This is a mandatory field of the form

+**authority:**archive_identifier: yyyy-mm-dd:namestring

+where authority is the code of the authority, archive_identifier is the identifier of the archive, yyyy, mm, dd form a year, month and day of the month of a valid date.
+This date is called the significant date of the person.
+It is recommended to use the birthday, but any other date in the lifetime of the person is also admissible.
+Finally namestring is a name string that should resemble the person's name.
+Blanks is the name are replaced by the underscore character _.

+**Name-Full:** Nom complet.
+Obligatoire.

+**Name-First:** Le prénom.

+**Name-Last:** Le nom

+**Name-Prefix:** Préfixe.
+Optionnel.

+**Name-Middle:** The middle name, ofter given as an initial.
+Use the full middle name or middle names here.
+This is an optional field.

+**Name-Suffix:** Suffixes de noms.
+Optionnel.

+**Name-ASCII:** Nom au format ASCII.
+Optionnel.

+**Email:**

+**Homepage:**

+**Fax, Postal, Phone, Workplace-(ORGANIZATION*)**

+**Workplace-Organization:** Lieu de travail.

+**Author-Paper, Author-Article, Author-Software, Editor-Series, Author-Book, Editor-Book, and Author-Chapter:** Liste des travaux auxquels à participé l'auteur.
+Il est généré automatiquement à partir des templates articles, papers etc.

+**Classification-scheme:** C'est un code de classification pour le domaine d'activité de la personne.
+Cela peut-être utile pour produire nos graphes.
+Seulement, ce n'est pas obligatoire.

+**Short-Id:** Ce dont nous avons parlé plus tôt : un identifiant UNIQUE pour l'auteur obligatoire et généré automatiquement.

+**Last-Login-Date:** : Dernière date de connexion.

+**Registered-Date:** Date d'enregistrement.